Identity, Intersectionality, and Privilege

 - Inherited Wealth

-All of our personal identities combine in what is known as "intersectionality."
-When we refer to intersectionality, we are talking about how all the various identities we hold combine to create a unique lived experience.
-We can picture this as many roads meeting at a central point, with our whole unique person at the centre!
+All of our personal identities combine in what is known as intersectionality.
+When we refer to intersectionality, we are discussing how all the various identities we hold combine to create a unique lived experience.
+We can picture this as many roads meeting at a central point, with our whole unique person at the centre.

-For a great visual metaphor of intersectionality using Pizza, check out this video!
+For a great visual metaphor of intersectionality using Pizza, check out this video by Akilah Hughes!

 In the context of a society, our identities can act as an advantage or disadvantage in the opportunities available to us.
-This is because the very laws and structure of our society are easier to navigate and actively benefit some people.
+This is because our society's very laws and structure are easier to navigate and actively benefit some people.
 This is known as privilege.

-As a really easy example, consider a 3 story building with no elevator.
+As a straightforward example, consider a 3 story building with no elevator.
 For people who can easily walk from one place to another, the stairs are not an obstacle to them getting something they need from the third floor.
-For someone in a wheelchair, however, it would be impossible for them to get to the third floor without help.
+However, for someone with crutches, getting to the top floor becomes a greater challenge, and for someone in a wheelchair, it could be impossible for them to get to the third floor without help.
 This would be an example of able-bodied privilege.
 Some types of privilege can be physical, like being able to walk upstairs.
 Some can't be seen as easily, like not experiencing racism, sexism, or other types of discrimination.

-Everybody benefits from some type of privilege and it isn't a dirty word.
+Everybody benefits from some form of privilege, and it isn't a dirty word.
 Being privileged does not mean that you don't work hard or that all of your life has been easy.
-It just means that, for everything you have had to struggle with, X factor wasn't one of them.
+It just means that, for everything you have had to struggle with, a given facet of your identity wasn't one of them.
 If you ever see the comment to "check" or "consider" your privilege, they are (usually) not trying to insult you or suggest that you don't work hard.
 They are asking you to reflect on the ways society may have made your achievement just a little easier to get than it may have been for someone else and to think about how you can be more considerate to others or work to make the task easier for the next person.

 If you are in a privileged position, you can use your platform to be an ally for others.
 You can help educate others who are similarly privileged, provide a platform for the voices of marginalized groups, or use your vote to help make changes that will make our world more just and equitable.